tomoyukikino/tk-stack/README.md

 # Start a local postgres instance in the background (e.g. using docker)
 docker compose up db --detach

-# Push drizzle schema to your database
+# Push the drizzle schema to your database
 pnpm db:push
 ```